 The novelty of taking our son away for sleep-aways in a way that maximized my discomfort eventually ended.
 The issue petered out on its own, possibly because the schlepp of packing up our son and transporting him, then adjusting to strange bedrooms wasn’t worth it to her anymore.

 Our lawyers returned to various courts at least a dozen times in the next few months, but never to the judge who set the schedule of overnights and ordered the psychiatric evaluation.
-Since putting off a showdown was keeping me under the same roof as my son, my lawyer kept delaying and blowing smoke in everyone’s eye.
+Since putting off our decisive showdown was keeping me under the same roof as my son, my lawyer kept delaying and blowing smoke in everyone’s eye.
 The wheels of justice grind exceedingly fine.

 Continuing to live the kind of parched, unhealthy life we were foisting on each other might have been just punishment for us adults, but our son deserved better.